-Marley Spoon recognises that its business has the potential to impact the health of the ecosystems in which it operates over the long term, and that a failure to address such risks could ultimately damage the Company's reputation and cause a decrease in demand for its products.
-Marley Spoon is endeavoring to manage this potential impact in a range of ways, in particular by identifying ways to increase its renewable energy usage, maximizing the proportion of recyclable packaging it uses, implementing tools to reduce its carbon footprint and further reducing its waste and food waste.
-Furthermore, the increasing frequency of extreme weather events and natural disasters poses an ongoing operational risk to the business; flooding, bushfires, ice storms and similar occurrences can hamper the Company's ability to receive supplies and make deliveries to customers.
+Marley Spoon recognises that its business has the potential to impact the health of the ecosystems in which it operates over the long term and that a failure to address such risks could ultimately damage the Company's reputation and cause a decrease in demand for its products.
+Marley Spoon is committed to mitigating potential risks and minimizing its ecological footprint.
+Furthermore, Marley Spoon acknowledges that having resilience in the face of natural disasters must be a crucial aspect of its business strategy.
+The increasing frequency of extreme weather events and natural disasters poses an ongoing operational risk to the business and can hamper the Company's ability to receive supplies and make deliveries to customers.
 While Marley Spoon has limited control over such events, the Company seeks to manage this risk by proactively engaging with suppliers and customers when necessary and increasing monitoring and appropriate insurance policies.
-Furthermore, Marley Spoon is aiming to align TCFD (Task Force on Climate-Related Financial Disclosures) recommendations into its future sustainability reporting.